-Anyone with a keen interest in SEO will tell you the importance of a strong position in the SERPs.
+Anyone with a keen interest in SEO will tell you the importance of your App Store ranking.

 With approximately 63% of users finding an app through general browsing in the App Store, this is important stuff.